Key Points

 The best way to perform and facilitate a design risk assessment is by performing and updating the risk assessment to the project tasks, similar to how you would include a communication plan or timeline review.
 Regular review ensures that the team invests sufficient time and energy into developing a robust assessment.

-Understanding that, here are three tips to performing robust assessments.
+Understanding that, here are three tips for performing robust assessments.

 Design risk assessment is best when performed iteratively.
 Therefore, teams should start early and often revisit as the design process progresses.